-As kids, we were fascinated with the Leaning Tower of Pisa.
+As a kid, I was fascinated with the Leaning Tower of Pisa.

 Why does it lean?
 Why was it built that way?
 Is it ever going to topple over?
-So on our way from Cinque Terre to Tuscany, we of course, had to make a quick stop to see the infamous building in person.
+So on our way from Cinque Terre to Tuscany, I of course, insisted on making a quick stop to see the infamous building in person.

 But the tower was doomed from the start.